 It has a fruity flavor and you can dress it up with your favorite spooky decorations to delight guests of all ages this Halloween.

-All it takes to make these spooky mocktails is a mixing bowl, a muddler and a few key ingredients.
+All it takes to make this spooky Hocus Pocus Blueberry Blackberry Mocktail is a mixing bowl, a muddler and a few key ingredients.
 This is the same way I like to make all my fruity drinks.
 If you have a potato masher, that will do the trick!

-Here's what to need to make blueberry Halloween mocktails:
+Here's what to need to make Halloween mocktails: